A volume of over 1 million m3 will be dredged.

 Dredging of Access Channel and Turning Basin in Port of Buenaventura, Colombia

-contract is around 50 million Euros.
+The total value of the contract is around 50 million Euros.

 Once access is gained, the larger hopper dredger 'James Cook' will follow and transport the remaining volume to sea.